-- SAT score (critical reading and math) of 1270 or higher. - ACT score of 29 or higher. - GPA of 3.8 or above on a 4.0 scale. - Ranked in the top 10 percent of their high school graduating class.
+- SAT score (critical reading and math) of 1270 or higher.

+- ACT score of 29 or higher.

+- GPA of 3.8 or above on a 4.0 scale.

 Students admitted to the Journalism Honors Program must follow specific degree requirements as well.